PromptPrism: A Linguistically-Inspired Taxonomy for Prompts: Applications of PromptPrism

 \textbf{Experiment Setup} \underline{Dataset}: Our analysis focuses on two distinct sub-datasets from \textsc{SmolTalk} \cite{allal2025smollm2}: \textsc{apigen-80k} \cite{liu2024apigen} and \textsc{smol-magpie-ultra} \cite{allal2025smollm2}.
 These datasets were selected for their distinct characteristics: \textsc{apigen-80k} exemplifies function-calling scenarios with tool utilization, while \textsc{smol-magpie-ultra} represents multi-turn interactions.
 This selection demonstrates \textsc{PromptPrism}'s applicability beyond single-turn interactions to more complex scenarios\footnote{For multi-turn data analysis, we focus on the terminal user prompt, treating preceding interactions as historical context.
 The detailed prompt configuration can be found in Appendix \ref{prompt-app}; We present human validation analysis in Appendix \ref{human_annotate}.}.

-\textbf{Results} Figure \ref{fig:Dataset_profile} presents a comprehensive profile analysis of the examined datasets across multiple analytical dimensions. \underline{Structural Analysis:} The datasets exhibit distinct structural patterns in their role sequences and turn configurations. \textsc{apigen-80k} implements a single-turn architecture with a consistent system-user-assistant sequence, while \textsc{smol-magpie-ultra} employs a multi-turn structure characterized by alternating user-assistant interactions across three turns. \underline{Semantic Composition:} Analysis of semantic component distribution reveals dataset-specific patterns. \textsc{apigen-80k} demonstrates prominence in instruction, tools, and output constraint components, whereas \textsc{smol-magpie-ultra} emphasizes historical context, request queries, and instructions.
+\textbf{Results} Figure \ref{fig:Dataset_profile} presents a comprehensive profile analysis of the examined datasets across multiple analytical dimensions. \underline{Structural Analysis:} \textsc{apigen-80k} implements a single-turn architecture with a consistent system-user-assistant sequence, while \textsc{smol-magpie-ultra} employs a multi-turn structure characterized by alternating user-assistant interactions across three turns. \underline{Semantic Composition:} \textsc{apigen-80k} showed a prominence in instruction, tools, and output constraint components, whereas \textsc{smol-magpie-ultra} emphasizes historical context, request queries, and instructions.
 Semantic tree structures indicates that \textsc{apigen-80k} exhibits greater component diversity, as evidenced by increased tree width and total node count.
-This structural richness contrasts with the relatively streamlined composition of \textsc{smol-magpie-ultra}, though it should be noted that our analysis focuses solely on terminal user prompts in multi-turn interactions, potentially affecting these metrics. \underline{Syntactic Characteristics:} The datasets display distinct syntactic patterns in their component organization. \textsc{apigen-80k} employs consistent formatting conventions, utilizing double newlines as delimiters and incorporating markdown-style special tokens.
+This structural richness contrasts with the relatively streamlined composition of \textsc{smol-magpie-ultra}, though it should be noted that our analysis focuses solely on terminal user prompts in multi-turn interactions, potentially affecting these metrics. \underline{Syntactic Characteristics:} we observed that \textsc{apigen-80k} employs consistent formatting conventions, utilizing double newlines as delimiters and incorporating markdown-style special tokens.
 In contrast, \textsc{smol-magpie-ultra} demonstrates minimal use of explicit delimiters or special tokens, suggesting a more monotone syntactic structure. \underline{Metadata} The \textsc{apigen-80k} consists of monolithic task type, function calling, while the \textsc{smol-magpie-ultra} composes of diverse task such as closed book QA, Reasoning, and Coding etc.